RamXX/cfjump/README.md

 # cfjump
 Jumpbox Docker image with all required tools to install and operate Cloud Foundry from the command line.
 It works with different installation workflows, and includes several tools to work with Ops Manager and other Pivotal-specific components.
 It also includes some IaaS-specific CLI tools for AWS, GCP, Azure, VMware Photon Controller and OpenStack as well as a config generator for VMware NSX.

-It has been tested only on an Ubuntu Server 16.04 (Xenial) 64-bit Docker host VM.
+It has been tested on Ubuntu Server 16.04 (Xenial) 64-bit and a Photon OS Docker host VM.
 Your mileage on other systems may vary.

-**Warning:** This is a large, 5.86 GB image.
-It was designed to give you the user experience of a real jumpbox VM, not to be necessarily used in Concourse or other automated lighter.
+**Warning:** This is a large, 5.89 GB image.
+It was designed to give you the user experience of a real jumpbox VM, not to be necessarily used in Concourse or other automated tools.

-v0.23 includes:
+v0.24 includes:

 ##### Linux
 - Ubuntu:xenial official base image (large, but guarantees a "workstation-like" environment)